 Though Amanwana is steeped in natural beauty and a reverence for the untouched, the resort itself provides an additional level of awe inspiring tranquility.
 Secluded tents, spa treatments, and a yoga studio are only a few of the amenities Amanwana offers.
 As a guest or merely passing through for lunch, experience the divergence of wild Moyo with Amanwana’s quiet sanctuary resort.

 Moyo has much to offer in the way of changing scenery.
-The jungles make for wonderful trekking excursions, the vibrant plant life and wide ranging animal inhabitants welcoming the more seasoned travellers to lose themselves in the depths of the canopy.
+The jungles make for wonderful trekking excursions, the vibrant plant life and wide ranging animal inhabitants welcoming the more seasoned travelers to lose themselves in the depths of the canopy.
 The once active volcano, Mt.
-Tambora, is visible from Moyo, the base of which hosts quite beautiful forests.
+Tambora, is visible from Moyo, the base which hosts quite beautiful forests.
 The juxtaposition of a craggy monolith springing forth from lush vegetation is a breathtaking, humbling sight.

 Fine, roseate sand beaches line the island at the edge of vibrant coral gardens beneath the sea.
 Scuba diving and snorkeling are favorites for thrill seekers, whereas the native villages present a more laid back insight into long observed cultural traditions.
 With only 21 villages, the island of Moyo remains one of the less inhabited areas in West Nusa Tengarra.